-Eastern Serbia offers a unique combination of unspoiled nature, a centuries-old cultural center and the center of the gastronomic and wine heritage of the Danube-Old Mountain region.
+Eastern Serbia offers a unique combination of unspoiled nature, a centuries-old cultural centre and the centre of the gastronomic and wine heritage of the Danube-Old Mountain region.
 Many agencies organize weekend trips, most often to the Rajko Cave, which is an exceptional monument of nature.
 Both horizons - both dry and river - are accessible by well-maintained footpaths inside the cave.
-They are decorated with sparkling white cave jewelry and interesting travertine bathtubs of the most varied sizes, colors and shapes.
+They are decorated with sparkling white cave jewelry and interesting travertine bathtubs of the most varied sizes, colours and shapes.
 Ravništarka, a hydrologically active cave known for the Ponorac stream, is also located in this area, which is a real attraction for speleologists.
 On this trip, you should also visit the Gornjak monastery, an endowment of Prince Lazar from 1379.

 If you are going along the Danube Highway, through the extraordinary canyons right next to the Romanian border, stop in the town of Štubik in the pub of the same name for mutton specialties.
 An unavoidable stop on this route is the Golubački Grad fortress, built at the very entrance to the Djerdap Gorge, at the place where the Danube is at its widest in its course and crosses into the gorge of the Carpathian Mountains.
 The fortress was an important medieval military border fortification and as a cultural asset is of exceptional importance, it also belongs to the Golubački grad Fortress Nature Reserve, an area that represents the entrance to the Đerdap gorge and at the same time the entry point to the Đerdap National Park.

 One of the many reasons for traveling to eastern Serbia is the gold-bearing river Pek.
 Tourists can have an unusual and unrepeatable experience - searching for gold particles using traditional wooden probes.
 Majdanpek is a typical mining town where mining has a tradition of 7 centuries.
 The attraction is a tour of the copper mine, where you can learn everything about the modern methods of obtaining copper and gold.
-In the center of Majdanpek is the Church of the Holy Apostles Peter and Paul, which, due to its architecture, is classified as an unusual Orthodox shrine.
+In the centre of Majdanpek is the Church of the Holy Apostles Peter and Paul, which, due to its architecture, is classified as an unusual Orthodox shrine.
 It was built in 1856.

 The magic of Eastern Serbia does not end there, because the Rogljevče pimnice are also one of the most interesting attractions.
 However, Rajački pimnice, which are located halfway between Negotin and Zaječar, are much more famous.
 The construction of wine cellars in Rajac began in the 19th century and today represents a unique architectural and cultural heritage.